-The 45 miles of the fabulous Norfolk Coast Path can be yomped in just a few days or sections can be taken in isolation.
+The 45 miles of the fabulous Norfolk Coast Path can be yomped in just a few days or sections can be taken in isolation (just walk and get the Coastal Hopper bus back to where you started).
 Either way, if you're after fresh air, exercise and stunning scenery this coastline walk from old Hunstanton to Cromer is for you.

 The route, which was opened in 1986, takes walkers through different landscapes and is generally considered to be fairly easy going most of the way.